System-Level Natural Language Feedback: Case Study 1: Query Generation

 \subsection{Fine-tuning the Model}

-In our experiments, we used the 400M parameter BlenderBot 2 query generator based on BART \citep{lewis-etal-2020-bart}.
-We consider two fine-tuning settings: (1) one with only the satisfied data; and (2) with both satisfied and refinement data.
-During training, we use the Adam optimizer \citep{DBLP:journals/corr/KingmaB14} with a batch size of 8 and learning rate of $7 \times 10^{-6}$ for three epochs, and the best model checkpoint is chosen based on validation loss.
+We start from the 400M BB2 query generator and consider two fine-tuning settings: (1) using the satisfied data; and (2) using satisfied and refinement data.
+During training, we use the Adam optimizer \citep{DBLP:journals/corr/KingmaB14} with a batch size of 8 and learning rate of $7 \times 10^{-6}$ for three epochs.
+The best checkpoint is chosen based on validation loss.